jvh6089/cmpsc465-fa20/assignment1/problem2/readme.md

 One line, describing the sorted array, in ascending order.
 There should be `n` integers in a line give all numbers in the sorted array (in ascending order).
 All numbers should be separated with space.
-(You don't need to output the size of the array `n`)
+(You don't need to output the size of the array `n`.)

 Your code should write the output to standard output (e.g. using functions `print` in Python and `cout/printf` in C++).

 # Requirement

-Your algorithm should run in O(nlogn) time, i.e., you are not allowed to call any in-built sort function.
+Your algorithm should run in O(nlogn) time.
+You are not allowed to call any in-built sort function.

 Time limtation: 5 seconds.